patelheet30/Statstify/README.md

 # Statstify
 ## Re-discover your music preferences
 Statstify is a powerful tool that analyses your Spotify listening history to provide in-depth insights about your music preferences.
-Discover your most-played artists, albums, and tracks, and dive deep into your listening habits for specific albums or artists.
+Discover your most-played artists, albums, and tracks, and dive deep into your listening habits.

 ## TODO
 - [ ] Logo Design